oatlog/oatlog/doc/report/main.typ

 == The egglog language and nomenclature <section_background_theory_languages>

-#TODO[rework, we already do translation to relational database in another section, but maybe it
-  could help to repeat ourselves?]

-The egglog language, not to be confused with egglog, an interpreter of the egglog language, is used in Oatlog, and some understanding of it is helpful to understand Oatlog.
+E-graph theories and their rewrite rules are specified in what are called theory languages.
+These are in effect domain-specific languages for declaring relations and rewrite rules, but expressed at a high level where for example functional dependency rewrites are implicit consequences of language-level functions.

+Egglog's predecessor egg @egg had its rewrite rules declared in an ad-hoc manner through a combination of a Rust procedural macro and S-expression strings, but egglog defined a complete language for equality saturation designed to be usable in a REPL or otherwise standalone from a Rust program.
+While Oatlog is designed to be used to embed e-graphs within programs, it implements the egglog language for compatibility and because it is an effective language for describing EqSat theories.

-@informal-theory-example shows an example EqSat theory specified in the egglog domain-specific language @egglog. `Math` is essentially a sum type, where `Add`, `Sub`, etc. are constructors.
+@informal-theory-example shows an example theory specified in the egglog domain-specific language
+@egglog. `Math` is essentially a sum type, where `Add`, `Sub`, etc. are constructors.
 Rewrites mean that if the left side matches, add the right side to the database and unify it with the left side.
-Egglog semantics define running a set of rules as using their left side patterns to figure out what right side actions to perform, then doing all actions as a batch.
-Egglog defines a command `(run <count>)`, not shown here, that runs the set of all rules some number of times or until convergence.
+Egglog semantics define running a set of rules once as using their left side patterns to figure out what right side actions to perform, then doing all actions as a batch.
+Egglog defines a command `(run <count>)`, not shown here, that runs the set of all rules some number of times or until the e-graph is saturated.

 #figure(
+  placement: auto,
   ```egglog
   (datatype Math
       (Add (Math Math))